callumrollo/erddaplogs/README.md

 A blog post explaining this notebook in more detail can be found at [https://callumrollo.com/weblogparse.html](https://callumrollo.com/weblogparse.html)

 This project is licensed under MIT.
-It alsmost certainly contains errors!
+It almost certainly contains errors!